xarial/codestack/solidworks-api/document/sheet-metal/export-all-flat-patterns/index.md

 Const OUT_NAME_TEMPLATE As String = "D:\Output\<$CLPRP:Thickness>\<$ASSMPRP:ProductName>_<$PRP:PartNo>.dwg"
 ~~~

+### Include quantity into file name

+This macro does not have an explicit variable to include quantity of flat patterns into the file name.
+It is however possible to extract the quantity of the multi body sheet metal part by including the value of automatic **QUANTITY** custom property with **<$CLPRP:QUANTITY>** placeholder.

+In order to include the component quantity in the assembly, use the [Write component quantity in the SOLIDWORKS assembly to custom property
+](/solidworks-api/document/assembly/components/write-quantities/) macro.
+Run this macro before exporting to create custom property with the quantity value and then use **<$CLPRP:Qty>** placeholder in order to include this into the output file name.

+> Note, this macro will not multiple the quantity of multi-body sheet metal part and the component quantity

 ### Flat pattern options

 Options can be configured by specifying the values of **FLAT_PATTERN_OPTIONS**.
 Use **+** to combine options